leaanthony/testtemplate/README.md

 ## About

-This is a test svelte template
+This is a test svelte template.

 ## Building